Confessions of a Shopgirl

 And yes, I know it’s a cotton t-shirt and it’s not supposed to last forever.
 But for a white tee that costs $80, I expect it to stay in great shape for well over a year of consistent wash and wear.
 While earlier versions of the Margo had better quality, the sheer volume of complaints in my DMs suggests something has significantly deteriorated.

-So the lesson is that we all need to stop buying pricey stuff that isn’t worth our hard-earned money.
+So the lesson here is that we all need to stop buying pricey stuff that isn’t worth our hard-earned money.
 And because I am of service to you, my readers, I’m spilling the stuff that’s real good.

 This isn’t an exhaustive list by any means.
 Just a few tried-and-true, unsponsored brands I consistently recommend for wardrobe staples that are worth your money.
 None of them are heavily promoted by influencers or newsletter writers.
 Several are exclusively DTC.
 A few aren’t even on ShopMy.
 None of the brands the cool girls are wearing, ok?